anoma/nspec/docs/arch/node/engines/commitment_behaviour.juvix.md

   (env : CommitmentEnvironment) : Option CommitmentGuardOutput
   := case getMessageFromTimestampedTrigger t of {
       | some (MsgCommitment (MsgCommitmentRequest request)) := do {
-        -- TODO: fix this, the compiler is not able to see this is correct. sender <- getSenderFromTimestampedTrigger t;
+        sender <- getSenderFromTimestampedTrigger t;
         pure (mkGuardOutput@{
                   matchedArgs := [CommitmentMatchableArgumentReplyTo (mkReplyTo (some sender) none)] ;